Patchwork with Carolyn Forster Siddi quilts

-- Backing: Carolyn suggests a tea towel (loosely woven, washed and clean!) as the edge is already finished and ready to work with.
-If you wish to use a piece of patchwork fabric, cut 19.5″ x 25.5″ and we can turn the hem in the workshop.
+- Backing: A tea towel (loosely woven, washed and clean!) is ideal as the edge is already finished and ready to work with.
+If you wish to use a piece of patchwork fabric, cut 19.5″ x 25.5″ and we can turn the hem during the workshop.

 - Thread: Valdani cotton perle no 12, Aurifil 12wt, Wonderfil Spaghetti or equivalent.
 You can use a variegated thread, or solids and different colours to add interest.
 You will also need tacking thread.

-- Needles: Embroidery or Betweens no 6 is Carolyn’s preferred option but please bring whatever you find easy to handle and can thread.
+- Needles: Embroidery or Betweens no 6 are recommended but please bring whatever you find easy to handle and can thread.